Skip to content

 One code per room, not one per building.

-Patients with a visual disability no longer need to keep asking front-desk staff or other users for directions: the centre itself "announces" itself as they walk through it, while the SCS's usual visual signage stays untouched.
+Patients with a visual disability no longer need to keep asking front-desk staff or other users for directions: the center itself "announces" itself as they walk through it, while the SCS's usual visual signage stays untouched.

 § Walkthrough